Douglas-fir, Rocky Mountain Douglas fir

 Frequently asked questions

-- Yes.
-Douglas-fir — Rocky Mountain Douglas fir is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+- Yes, Douglas-fir, Rocky Mountain Douglas fir is a well-suited tree for Colorado's Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.

 - It matures to about 40–80 ft tall and 15–25 ft wide.